Atomic and Molecular Interactions Group

 More recently, we have collaborated with the IOP to produce a booklet on the same subject.
 Download the booklet (PDF, 8 MB)

 The Atomic and Molecular Interactions Group has strong common interests with the Molecular Physics Group as well as with the QQQ, Quantum Electronics, and Plasma Physics groups.
 The Group Committee will cultivate links between research groups on a national and international level.
 Towards this goal, we arrange short scientific meetings on important themes in our subject.
 We also participate in the QuAMP conferences (Quantum, Atomic, Molecular and Plasma Physics).
-The 2013 QuAMP Conference will be held in early September at Swansea University.
+The 2017 QuAMP Conference will be held in Glasgow in conjunction with the AMIG meeting.